 Tonight, look for ruddy-hued Betelgeuse, one of the sky’s most famous stars.
 Kids especially like Betelgeuse, because its name sounds so much like beetle juice.
 The movie by that same name perpetuated this pronunciation.
 But astronomers pronounce it differently.
 We say BET-el-jews.
 People have described this star as somber or sometimes even grandfatherly.
 That may be because of Betelgeuse’s ruddy complexion, which, as a matter of fact, indicates that this star is well into the autumn of its years.

 Betelgeuse is no ordinary red star.
 It’s a magnificently rare red supergiant.
 According to Professor Jim Kaler – whose website Stars you should check out – there might be only one red supergiant star like Betelgeuse for every million or so stars in our Milky Way galaxy.

-By the way, at this time of year, Betelgeuse’s constellation – Orion the Hunter – ascends to its highest point in the heavens around 8 p.m. local time, with the Hunter symbolically reaching the height of his powers.
+By the way, at this time of year, Betelgeuse’s constellation – Orion the Hunter – ascends to its highest point in the heavens around 9 p.m. local time – that’s the time on your clock no matter where you are on the globe – with the Hunter symbolically reaching the height of his powers.

 For the early riser: